Leilazehui/Leilazehui.github.io/Project_&_Competition/DBF Educational_events.md

 - Manage administrative documents, team poster and jacket design and promotions
 - Train next year DBF team leaders and members.
 - Communicate with faculty for team promotion during school's public event, such as infomation day, engienering carnival event, etc; and invite speakers for the workshops.
-- Assist my supervisor in conducting interviews to assess yound members' qualifications, explore more competition opportunities for the teams and planning future society's events.
+- Assist my faculty supervisor in conducting interviews to assess yound members' qualifications, exploring more competition opportunities for the teams and planning future society's events.

 Team promotion booth in Fall 2024
 ![Booth 2024](https://github.com/Leilazehui/Leilazehui.github.io/blob/main/Assets/DBF_Booth.jpg)